NaimKabir/RoboND-Kinematics-Project/writeup_template.md

 6 |  -90°   | 0 |    0   | θ<sub>6</sub>
 gripper | 0 | 0 | 0.303 | 0

+The last set of parameters for the gripper was found by adding the X-offset between the gripper and link 6 (`0.11`) and the X-offset between link-6 and the DH origin of joint 6 (`0.193`).

 #### 2. Using the DH parameter table you derived earlier, create individual transformation matrices about each joint.
 In addition, also generate a generalized homogeneous transform between base_link and gripper_link using only end-effector(gripper) pose.

 Here's | A | Snappy | Table